sunilabrahamindia/sunilabraham/index.md

 ## About

-This site is designed to:
+This project is designed to:
 - Maintain documentation (using Markdown).
 - Follow open source principles of transparency and accessibility.
 - Stay free to host and maintain using GitHub Pages.